Down the Free E-Book Life at Home During COVID-19

 During this period of at-home learning, starting a garden is a great long-term project that has numerous benefits.
 Lessons can be taught through online learning and videos.
 Gardening can also be an activity that unites a group of people through a common purpose.
 For example, when this period of isolation is over and school resumes this fall, the things that were grown can be brought in to share, and the growing experience shared through journals and progress photos.
 This can also be a way to keep a class together as an online sharing project through weekly reports.

-In August of 2019, we put our 23-year-old son Marc in a horticulture class for the first time.
+In August of 2019, we put our adult son Marc in a horticulture class for the first time.
 It was through the Cerebral Palsy Alberta.
 Little did we know what a life-changing experience that would be.
 In this current period of COVID-19 isolation, this class moved to an online format and it has been a lifesaver.
 Growing your own flowers, fruits and vegetables teach a valuable lesson in self-sufficiency and it’s a skill you can use for your lifetime.

 What is it about gardening – planting, tending, harvesting, and eating what you grow – that is so therapeutic?

 Activities in the garden can address both gross and fine motor skills.
 Here are some examples: